 Introduction

 When it comes to land surveying, accuracy and reliability are paramount.
 Surveyors have long relied on traditional methods, whether that involved total stations, or other optical instruments. but the advent of GPS technology has revolutionized the field.
 Nowadays, many are turning to Real-Time Kinematic (RTK) GPS systems to enhance precision and efficiency.
-However, like any technology, GPS surveying comes with its own set of challenges, especially for those purchasing their first RTK system.
+However, like any technology, GPS surveying comes with its own set of survey challenges, especially for those purchasing their first RTK system.

 In this blog post, we’ll explore the various technological limitations of GPS in surveying, the specific problems that arise when working near trees or buildings, and the important considerations regarding price points and performance.
 Our goal is to provide a comprehensive guide for beginners, helping you navigate the complexities of GPS surveying and make an informed decision when investing in an RTK system.